trunk-io/docs/code-quality/overview/README.md

 [Adopting new linters is a pain](https://trunk.io/blog/reasons-developers-hate-linters) because of the large amount of upfront configuration and fixes needed.
 Enabling a new linter or formatter in an old repo will yield thousands of issues, most of which might not have auto fixes.

 Trunk supports [hold-the-line](how-does-it-work.md#hold-the-line) to lint only new issues introduced with a commit or PR, to let developers adopt new linters fast, focus on preventing new issues first, and[ report on existing issues nightly](../ci-setup/) to fix later.
-Waiting will only accumulate debt, stop debt accumulation immediately and fix as you code.
+Waiting will only accumulate debt; stop debt accumulation immediately and fix as you code.

 #### Linters take too long to run